AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 #### Set Multiple Variables {#set-multiple-variables}

 This module creates variables that can be mapped by other modules in the route.
-The variable can also be mapped to the Get Variable or Get Multiple Variables modules for any route in the scenario.
+The variable can also be mapped to the [!UICONTROL Get Variable] or [!UICONTROL Get Multiple Variables] modules for any route in the scenario.

 <table style="table-layout:auto">
  <col>